-Every new diet believes that it has come up with the definitive list of foods that people ought to avoid.
+With every new diet that comes out, there are those that believe that each of those diets contain a definitive list of foods that people ought to avoid.
 But some health professionals remind us that foods such as dairy, legumes and whole grains — all of which are banned on the paleo diet – have health benefits.

 These foods can help lower the risk of osteoporosis and cardiovascular disease, reduce blood pressure and help normalize weight.

-Eliminating dairy from your diet leaves you without a primary source of calcium and vitamin D. This is particularly worrying for anyone wanting to avoid osteoporosis.
+Eliminating dairy from one’s diet leaves one without a primary source of calcium and vitamin D. This is particularly worrying for anyone wanting to avoid osteoporosis.

 There are health professionals who also believe that the paleolithic diet plan requires protein consumption that is too high for optimal health.
 This is more so the case for people who are insulin/leptin resistant, namely diabetics and the obese.

 What ends up happening is that some followers end up replacing carbohydrates with too much protein.
-This can present similar health challenges faced by people who eat too many carbohydrates and sugars.
+This can present health challenges similar to those faced by people who eat too many carbohydrates and sugars.

-Some experts estimate that our ancestors eat a 1:1 ratio of calories of meats to produce.
+Some experts estimate that our ancestors consumed a 1:1 ratio of calories of meats to produce.
 Therefore paleo enthusiasts must be prepared to eat lots of veggies.

 Some invariably don’t heed the “eat more vegetables” advice and open themselves up to a higher risk of kidney damage stemming from a high protein intake.